New Investigator Award - EPSRC

 Fellowships

 Previous holders of postdoctoral level fellowships are welcome to apply if they meet the other eligibility criteria, even if the fellowship was more than £100,000 full economic cost.
-However, if the postdoctoral level fellowship included more than 6 months of PDRA time or capital equipment over £20,000, then you are unlikely to be eligible.
+However, if the postdoctoral level fellowship included more than six months of PDRA time or capital equipment over £20,000, then you are unlikely to be eligible.

 Previous holders of early career level fellowships are not eligible.

-If you have been a co-investigator on a grant funded by EPSRC, you would be welcome to apply subject to meeting the other eligibility criteria.
-Please note that applicants who have acted as co-investigators on a significant work stream with PDRA time, and have had significant input into the research proposal, would not be eligible to apply.
+Please note that applicants who have acted as project co-leads (co-investigators) on a significant workstream role with PDRA time, and have had significant input into the research proposal, would not be eligible to apply.

 Equipment grants